vuthuyduong/dnabarcoder/README.md

 The third component is to cluster and predict a similarity cut-off for sequence identification based on taxonomic classification.
 Given a taxonomic level, if higher taxonomic levels are not given, then whole dataset will be used for the prediction.
 The local similarity cut-offs assign more sequences than the global similarity cut-offs, and less computationally expensive to compute.

-- To predict a \bf{global} similarity cut-off at the genus level of the CBSITS dataset for example, use the followig command.
+- To predict a <strong> global similarity cut-off </strong> for genus identification of the CBSITS dataset for example, use the followig command.
 Note that this action should not be used for a very large dataset as it might take quite sometime to finish.

 ../../dnabarcoder.py predict -i CBSITS.fasta -c CBSITS.current.classification -st 0.7 -et 1 -s 0.001 -rank genus -ml 400